-For eligible students, the university operates a 'reduced tuition fees scheme' which has the objective of encouraging full-time doctoral students to complete their studies within four years and part-time students to complete their studies within seven / eight years of study.
+For eligible students, the university operates a 'Reduced Tuition Fees Scheme' which has the objective of encouraging full-time doctoral students to complete their studies within four years and part-time students to complete their studies within six/seven years of study.

-The scheme is open to eligible students entering their fourth year of full-time study or their seventh year of parttime study.
+The scheme is open to eligible students entering their fourth year of full-time study or their sixth year of part-time study.
 A student can only benefit from this scheme once during their studies.

-In the case of students on a four-year scholarship funded where the first year of registration is an organised training year typically part of the UKRI funded doctoral training programme then this first year will be discounted when considering eligibility for this scheme.
+In the case of students on a four-year scholarship funded where the first year of registration is an organised training year, typically as part of the UKRI funded doctoral training programme, then this first year will be discounted when considering eligibility for this scheme.